oneHamidreza/Meow-Framework-MVVM/README.md

 ## 🖐 Contributing

-If you want to contribute to this project, just send an email with `Meow Framework Contributing` to oneHamidreza@gmail.com .
+If you want to contribute to this project, just send an email to oneHamidreza@gmail.com with `Meow-Framework-Contributing` subject.

 License
 --------